jdgarwick/SonicPi/README.md

 timing soon gets hard to think about, especially when you start weaving in more elements.

-What if Sonic Pi could weave things for you automatically?
-Well, it can, and you do it with a special thing called a *thread*.
+Sonic Pi can weave things for you automatically, and you do it with a special thing called a *thread*.

 ## Infinite Loops

-To keep this example simple, you'll have to imagine that this is a phat beat and a killer bassline:
+To keep this example simple, you'll have to imagine that this is the phat beat and a killer bassline:

 ```